 - When possible, avoid feeding in the car.
 This is for two reasons: 1) the bouncing can raise the risk of choking and 2) you are driving and therefore unable to pay attention for warning signs of choking.

 Do you want more ideas on ways to make feeding your family easier and more pleasant?
-Check out our article on making dinner time fun and if you’d like ideas and inspiration for easy to make, delicious family dinners, check out the two-week free trial of our online meal planner!
+Check out our article on making dinner time fun and if you’d like ideas and inspiration for easy to make, delicious family dinners, check out the free trial of our online meal planner!